Dynamsoft/barcode-reader-python-samples/README.md

 - **EnumAccompanyingTextRecognitionMode** : Describes the accompanying text recognition mode.
 	- ATRM_GENERAL : Recognizes accompanying texts using the general algorithm.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- ATRM_SKIP : Skips the accompanying text recognition.
 - **EnumBarcodeComplementMode** : Describes the barcode complement mode.
 	- BCM_AUTO : Not supported yet.
 	- BCM_GENERAL : Complements the barcode using the general algorithm.
 	- BCM_SKIP : Skips the barcode complement.
 - **EnumBarcodeColourMode** : Describes the barcode colour mode.
 	- BICM_DARK_ON_LIGHT : Dark items on a light background.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_LIGHT_ON_DARK : Light items on a dark background.
 Not supported yet.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_DARK_ON_DARK : Dark items on a dark background.
 Not supported yet.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_LIGHT_ON_LIGHT : Light items on a light background.
 Not supported yet.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_DARK_LIGHT_MIXED : The background is mixed by dark and light.
 Not supported yet.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_DARK_ON_LIGHT_DARK_SURROUNDING : Dark item on a light background surrounded by dark.
+Check [Mode Argument List](#Mode-Argument-List) for available argument settings.
 	- BICM_SKIP : Skips the barcode colour operation.
 - **EnumBarcodeFormat** : Describes the barcode types in BarcodeFormat group 1.
 	- BF_ALL : All supported formats in BarcodeFormat group 1